February 8, 1837

 On February 8, 1837, by a vote of 33 to 16, the Senate elected Johnson vice president.
 Johnson apologized to the Senate for not having paid more attention to its procedures while a senator and hoped that “the intelligence of the Senate will guard the country from any injury that might result from the imperfections of its presiding officer.”

-During his four years in office, Johnson broke 17 tie votes, a record exceeded by only one of his vice-presidential successors.
+During his four years in office, Johnson broke 14 tie votes, a record exceeded by only two of his vice-presidential successors.
 When not presiding over the Senate, Johnson could regularly be found in Kentucky, operating his tavern.

 Johnson’s erratic behavior—believing his slave mistress had been unfaithful, he sold her and married her sister—combined with his chronic financial problems added to President Martin Van Buren’s political difficulties and contributed to the defeat of their ticket in the election of 1840.